sai-charan2003/To-DO-List/README.md

 # To-Do List

-To-Do List is a task management application designed to streamline your daily organization.
-With an intuitive interface, users can effortlessly add new tasks, providing titles, descriptions for their taks, and customizable categories to suit individual preferences.
-Also users can set priorities for each task.This app offers the flexibility to create personalized categories, enabling users to organize tasks according to their unique workflow and priorities.
+Streamline Your Daily Organization
+Effortlessly manage your tasks and boost productivity with To-Do List, a powerful and intuitive task management application.
+Designed with simplicity and efficiency in mind, To-Do List allows you to effortlessly:

+- Add new tasks: Create tasks with clear titles, detailed descriptions, and customizable categories to match your workflow and preferences.

+- Add Due Dates: Effortlessly manage tasks by setting individual due dates and visualizing them in a convenient calendar view.

+- Prioritize tasks: Set priorities for each task, ensuring you focus on the most important matters first.

+- Personalize your organization: Create custom categories to categorize tasks in a way that works best for you, enhancing clarity and accountability.

+- Status: Assign a status to each task, such as 'New Task,' 'In Progress,' or 'Completed.

-The app's calendar view provides a holistic perspective, allowing users to visualize their tasks and events based on due dates.
-This feature enhances planning and coordination by presenting a clear overview of scheduled tasks within a specific timeframe.
+- Visualize your schedule: Gain a holistic perspective with the calendar view, which displays tasks and events based on due dates.
+This visual overview fosters effective planning and coordination, letting you see your workload at a glance.

-By incorporating Google's Material Design 3 principles, "To-Do List" likely boasts a sleek and polished UI.
-This app sets takes colors from the wallapers and adjust the colors of the elements accordingly.
-This app used MVVM arictecture

-All the task will be stored locally  in the device.
-To do this it uses ROOM database which is based on SQLite
+## Tech Stack used

+- Google Material 3 design: Built with Google's Material Design 3 principles, To-Do List boasts a sleek and intuitive interface that adapts dynamically to your wallpaper colors for a personalized touch.
+- MVVM architecture: The app utilizes the robust MVVM architecture, contributing to its stability, maintainability, and future growth potential.
+- Room Database: All data is stored locally on your device using the reliable and efficient ROOM database, based on SQLite, ensuring your information remains secure and readily accessible.
+- Kotlin: Utilized the powerful Jetpack Compose framework based on Kotlin to build this app."

 ## Setup Process

 You can download the app from the below link:

 [Download Link](https://github.com/sai-charan2003/To-Do-List/releases/download/v1.0/app-release.apk).

 or you can can clone the app and run on your own